dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 [Bufferbloat](http://www.bufferbloat.net).
-It's bad everywhere, and as ISP speeds crack 35Mbit on more and more connections, it shifts to the wifi, and despite headline bandwidths there touted by manufacturers as hundreds of megabits, real rates are often 20mbits or less.
+It's bad everywhere, and as ISP speeds crack 35Mbit on more and more connections, it shifts to the wifi, and despite headline bandwidths in the 802.11ac standard touted by manufacturers as hundreds of megabits, real rates under real conditions are often 20mbits or less, and the latency, under load, horrific.
 Triggered by [discussions at the netdev 1.1](https://www.youtube.com/channel/UCribHdOMgiD5R3OUDgx2qTg) conference, multiple developers are attempting to apply the same techniques we successfully applied to ethernet to reduce latency there to wifi, but it's harder - individual stations have wildly varying